A plethora of things effect our personal finances and the development of our financial habits.

 While most commonly associated with soldiers returning from war, PTSD is far more prevalent in our everyday society.

-And one of the most startling population of victims is children.
+And one of the most startling populations of victims is children.

 Almost all children who witness parental homicide or sexual assault develop PTSD.
 Furthermore, 90% of those who’ve experienced sexual abuse, 77% of those who’ve experienced a school shooting, and 35% of those exposed to community violence will also develop PTSD.